ErickErock/pICNIK/doc/manual.md

                                               N = len(xtr.TempIsoDF))

 Next, the `ActivationEnergy` class takes the organized data to compute activation energy:

+    #instantiate ActivationEnergy object
     ace = pnk.ActivationEnergy(Beta, #or xtr.Beta
                                T0, #or xtr.T0
                                TDF, #or xtr.TempIsoDF
                                dDF, #or xtr.diffIsoDF
                                TaDF, #or xtr.TempAdvIsoDF
                                taDF, #or xtr.timeAdvIsoDF)
+    #Compute activation energies with their associated errors
     E_Fr = ace.Fr()      #for the Friedman method
     E_OFW = ace.OFW()    #for the Ozawa-Flynn-Wall method
     E_KAS = ace.KAS()    #for the Kissinger-Akahira-Sunose method